watson-developer-cloud/discovery-components/README.md

    4. `CLUSTER_PORT` defaults to `443` unless configured otherwise
    5. `CLUSTER_HOST` the base URL of your CP4D cluster (ex. `example.com` - no protocol/port)

-For more information about configuring your Cloud Pak for Data cluster, see https://www.ibm.com/support/producthub/icpdata/docs/content/SSQNUZ_current/cpd/overview/overview.html

 5. Build the React components:

    ```